heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/README.md

 ## Practical content

-In this practical content, you will use all the knowledge you have learned in this chapter to benchmark the different types of streams.
+In this practical content, you will use all the knowledge you have learned in this course to benchmark the different types of streams.

 You will learn how to read and write data from and to different sources and sinks of data using different types of streams and benchmark the different types